SonidoCristalino/SonidoCristalino/README.md

-- The only important thing you have to know about me is that I rob many memes ... 👀
+- The only important thing you have to know about me is that I steal too many memes ... 👀

 <!---
 SonidoCristalino/SonidoCristalino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.